andyytea/algobook/README.md

 just for fun

-run the command `go test` in each file to test the algorithm
+run the command `go test` in each folder to test the algorithm